Cheukting/rasa_workshop/README.md

 - (0)([0-9][\s]*){10}
 ```

-If you are a regex expert, you can change it to a better expression.
+If you are a regex expert, you can change it to a better expression. 😉

 After that, we have to setup the [NLP pipeline](http://rasa.com/docs/rasa/nlu/choosing-a-pipeline/), it can be done by editing `config.yml`.
-Here we will change the `supervised_embeddings` to `pretrained_embeddings_spacy` so we will be using pretrained SpaCy embedding pipeline instead.
+Here we will change the `supervised_embeddings` to `pretrained_embeddings_spacy` so that we use the pretrained SpaCy embedding pipeline.

 ## Train and test NLU

-Now we can train and test the NLU.
+The following 2 commands download and set up the Spacy model that we will be using.
 In the terminal:

 `python -m spacy download en_core_web_md`

 `python -m spacy link en_core_web_md en`

+Then we tell rasa to train the NLU.

 `rasa train nlu`

-The first 2 commends download and set up the Spacy model that we will be using.
-While the last commend tell rasa to train the NLU.
-The trained model should be saved under `models/`
+The trained model should be saved under `models/`.

-Now we can test the NLU that we trained:
+ Now we can test the NLU model that we trained:

 `rasa shell nlu`

-After loading (may take a while) you can type in messages and can see the prediction that the NLU gave.
-If you are not happy with the result, you can go back to add more examples to the `nlu.md` and train the NLU again (`rasa train nlu`).
+After loading (may take a moment) you can type in messages and see the prediction that the NLU  returns.
+If you are not happy with the result, you can go back and add more examples to the `nlu.md` and then train the NLU again (`rasa train nlu`).
 Repeat the training and testing until you are happy.

 *Congratulations, you have complete 1/3 of the workshop, feel free to take a 3 mins break*

 ## Planning the conversation

-In this part, we have to write the plan for the flow of the conversation.
+In this part, we will write the plan for the flow of the conversation.
 It will be written in `data/stories.md`.
 The flow of the conversation will be broken into 3 parts:

 1. greeting -> ask if user has attended event: